On weak convergence of stochastic wave equation with colored noise on $\mathbb{R}$: Preliminaries

-where the stochastic integral is in sense of Dalang-Walsh \cite[Section 2]{Dalang1999EJP}.
-The method of coupling helps us to set the whole family of colored noises $\{\eta_\alpha\}$ in a single probability space $(\Omega,\calF, \mathbb{P})$ which is also the probability space where the white noise $\eta$ is defined on.
+The method of coupling helps us to set the whole family of colored noises $\{\eta_\alpha\}$ in a single probability space $(\Omega,\calF, \mathbb{P})$ which is also the probability space in which the white noise $\eta$ is defined.
 By coupling, we can define the colored noises $B_\alpha$ as follows: for any bounded Borel set $A\subset \R$